-Professor Wyrsch has taught at GW Law as a Professorial Lecturer since 2004.
-He has also taught at the Catholic University of America’s Columbus School of Law, in both a full-time and adjunct capacity since 1983, specializing in all forms of business organizations, legal accounting, and finance.
-He also teaches in the American Law Program at Jagiellonian University in Cracow, Poland.
+Professor Wyrsch has taught at GW Law as a Professorial Lecturer since 2004 (Unincorporated Business Organizations and Agency Law, Legal Accounting).
+Since 1983 he has also taught at the Columbus School of Law, The Catholic University of America, in both a full-time (11 years) and an adjunct capacity (20 years), specializing in all forms of business organizations and legal accounting and finance.
+He is also teaches in the American Law Program at Jagiellonian University in Cracow, Poland.

 Professor Wyrsch graduated from the University of Houston Law School in 1972.
-He also received two graduate degrees from George Washington: a Masters in Law (L.L.M., Corporation Law, 1977), and a M.B.A.(1982).
+He also received two graduate degrees from George Washington University: a Masters in Law (L.L.M., Corporation Law, 1977), and a M.B.A.(1982).
 Professor Wyrsch served as an officer in the U.S. Army, 3rd Infantry Division (1967-1969).
-After law school, Prof. Wyrsch worked in the Office of General Counsel at the Government Accountability Office (GAO) as a Senior Attorney (1972-2001), specializing in national security, intelligence, international affairs, and government corporations, accounting and financial matters.
+After law school Professor Wyrsch worked at the Office of General Counsel, the Government Accountability Office (GAO), as a Senior Attorney (1972-2001), specializing in national security, intelligence, international affairs, government corporations, accounting, and financial matters.